 - Cassoulet is a rich, slow-cooked bean stew or casserole originating in the south of France.

-- Traditionally it includes white kidney beans, pork sausages, pork, goose, duck and sometimes mutton.
+- Traditionally it includes white kidney beans, pork sausages, pork, goose, duck confit and sometimes mutton.
+(Duck confit is duck cooked in its own fat.)

 Not exactly what you’re going for if you’re a vegetarian.
 Clearly!

-I’m not sure people realize that there are just as many wonderful vegetarian comfort food recipes as ones with meat.
+I’m not always sure people realize that there are just as many wonderful vegetarian comfort food recipes, as there are ones with meat.

-Other than the beans and slow-cooking method, there’s nothing traditional about this Vegetarian Cassoulet recipe.
+Other than the beans and slow-cooking method, there’s nothing traditional about this Cassoulet recipe.
 It’s vegetarian, after all!
-If you want a meatier version, you’ll want to try this Chicken Sausage Cassoulet (pictured just below.)

 What are you doing this weekend, anyway?
 Cooking the beans?
 Perhaps discovering one of your favorite vegetarian comfort food recipes? 😉